 I deleted all my public kits from GEDMatch in 2019.
-None of the kit numbers should provide data any more.
-If you downloaded GEDMatch matches before November 18, 2019, some of these kits might match your data:
+None of the kit numbers listed below should provide data on GEDMatch.
+If you downloaded and saved GEDMatch data before November 18, 2019, some of these kits might match your data:

 |Kit ID||Whose Kit?|

 |UT3757008P1||my phased DNA (phased paternal)|